floridop/MNXB11-fairytale/fairytale.md

 It happened again.
-The WheatherShield shut down for a moment, and just for enough time for the extraordinary object to close the establishment for an undefinite amount of time.
+The WheatherShield shut down for a moment, and just for enough time for the extraordinary object to close the establishment for an indefinite amount of time.

 Murray was still frantically messing up with his Sailwheel control panel when he saw the whole event unfolding in front of his eyes.